y0m0/CV/README.md

 **Rigger / Scaffolder, Show Building** *Europe, 2004 - 2007*

 ## Interests
- **Building, Fixing, and breaking things**: I love getting my hand dirty on literally anything that can be taken apart, **Skateboarding**: plenty of scars to prove it
+ **Building, Fixing, and breaking things**: I love getting my hand dirty on literally anything that can be taken apart
+ **Skateboarding**: plenty of scars to prove it
  **Martial Arts**: moved from JKD to KungFu, now practicing Jiu-Jitsu (no, not the Brazilian one)
  **Network Security**: still trying to push through the De-ICE challenges..